TIGERB/easy-php/README.md

 # TODO

+- Use the lazy load thought to optimize the framework
 - Change Helper's method to the framework's function
 - Provide much friendly help for user
 - Module's config support module-defined mysql and nosql configuration